notnmeyer/daylog-cli/README.md

 To view today's file, run `daylog show`.

-Supply a date to interact with an ealier log, `daylog show -- 2023/01/07`
+Supply a date to interact with an ealier log, `daylog show -- 2023/01/07`.
+You can be more casual as well and use dates like "tomorrow", "yesterday", "1 day ago", etc.

 ---
 DayyyyyyyyyyLLooooooooog!